 HERS Summer Internship Program

 Climate and environmental change are altering the landscapes and lifeways of many Native communities.
-The Haskell Environmental Research Studies (HERS) Summer Internship program is dedicated to preparing tribal college students for scientific and technical careers to help meet the challenges of climate and environmental change.
-This is a paid internship.HERS applications open early January.
-Check the apply page for updates.
+The Haskell Environmental Research Studies (HERS) Summer Internship program is dedicated to preparing tribal college students for graduate school and to help meet the challenges of climate and environmental change.
+This is a paid internship.
+2021 HERS summer internship program dates are tentative.

 Daniel Wildcat, Ph.D., is a Yuchi member of the Muscogee Nation of Oklahoma and professor at Haskell Indian Nations University in Lawrence, Kansas.
 He is an accomplished scholar and the founder of Haskell Environmental Research Studies internship program with colleagues from the Center for Hazardous Substance Research at Kansas State University.
 Through his efforts the internship program has helped undergraduates succeed in higher education endeavors.
 He authored the inspiring book Red Alert!
 Saving the Planet with Indigenous Knowledge (2009).
 Wildcat helped design a four-part video series entitled All Things Are Connected: The Circle of Life (1997) and formed the American Indian and Alaska Native Climate Change Working Group, a tribal-college-centered network of individuals and organizations working on climate change issues.
 In 2008, he helped organize the Planning for Seven Generations climate change conference sponsored by the National Center for Atmospheric Research.

 Dr. Jay T. Johnson is a professor and Associate Chair in the Geography & Atmospheric Science program at the University of Kansas.
 His research interests are at the intersection of Indigenous and Western approaches to resource and environmental management with a particular focus on sustaining resilient landscapes in the face of environmental change.